 Experienced Family Law Attorney Dedicated To Meeting Your Needs

 Divorce and other domestic disputes are difficult no matter what’s involved, but an experienced family law attorney offers the best chance for a positive resolution.
-At Candace M. Williams, P.C., in Gainesville, I have represented clients throughout Georgia in divorce, custody, paternity, adoption and other family law matters since 2003.
+At Candace M. Williams, P.C., in Gainesville, I have represented clients throughout Georgia in divorce, custody, paternity and other family law matters since 2003.
 I am committed to advocating for your rights and protecting your children in the legal process so that you and your loved ones can transition with ease to your new circumstances.

 Sensitive Counselor Providing Skilled Divorce Representation